rhartmano/labelr/README.md

 ## Installation

-Assuming devtools is installed, labelr can be installed by calling:
+The labelr package can be installed from GitHub using the devtools package.
 ```r
 install.packages("devtools")
 devtools::install_github("rhartmano/labelr")